tmpvar/tmpvar.com/content/articles/rendering-interactive-graphics-in-kitty/index.md

 using [Ubuntu-22.04.2 LTS](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW?hl=en-us&gl=us&rtc=1) from the Windows app store

+Note: kitty is very out of date on `apt` so I'd recommend following the install instructions [here](https://sw.kovidgoyal.net/kitty/binary/)

 I'm on NVidia which requires the Cuda toolkit for some reason!

 ```bash